tc39/notes/meetings/2020-06/june-4.md

 CP: yea proxies are complex things and you have to be careful, But again we’re not proposing a security boundary, we’re proposing an encapsulation boundary, and this hazard exists today.
 Think about it, ??? and somehow you call it from an iframe or another realm, you’re leaking that, and we do not expect that to be prevented.
 So it’s a hazard that exists today in the language when it comes to having multiple realms interacting with each other in a synchronous way.

-LBR: Just wanted to mention that we’re also getting a lot of back and forth with the SES group, and we've been discussing these concepts at large.
+LEO: Just wanted to mention that we’re also getting a lot of back and forth with the SES group, and we've been discussing these concepts at large.
 So I invite everyone interested in membranes and ses-related things to come to the meeting.

 CP: Yeah.
 We have a weekly meeting, so you can come and we can answer any questions you have there.